-Avoid Blowing Your Revenue Engine
+Avoid Blowing Your Revenue Engine – Visiting Your Operational Capacity

 It’s actual very simple.
 First, determine how long it takes someone working around the clock to complete one unit of your service or product.
 This is referred to as your cycle time.

-Next, take the total number of available work hours and multiply this by the number of employees that complete work.
-Then divide this number by your cycle time.
+Next, take the total number of available work hours and multiply this by the number of employees that complete work, then divide this number by your cycle time.
 The result is the maximum number of units your business could produce – your maximum capacity.
 To determine the maximum revenue just multiply the maximum capacity by the average price per unit.

-Next, it takes a technician, of which they have 20, about 3 hours to provide their service to a customer.
+Next, it takes a technician, of which they have 20, about 3 hours to provide their service to a customer for a single job.
 So, in a typical day a technician can make 2 service calls or about 6 hours of billable time.
-If you multiply this time 20 days in an average month there are 120 billable hours per month.
-Here is their maximum calculation:
+If you multiply this time 20 days in an average month, then there are 120 billable hours per month.

 __800___ = 120 X 20 ÷ ___3___